Motley Crüe’s Nikki Sixx weighs in on the opioid crisis

 While Sixx admits in the Op-Ed that he is not exactly a policy expert, he knows a thing or two about heroin.
 “Heroin nearly killed me,” he writes.
 “As a matter of fact, it did: For two minutes in 1987 I was pronounced clinically dead from an overdose.”

-Sixx calls himself “one of the lucky ones,” but doesn’t want to stand quiet while addiction kills people and ravages the nation.
+Sixx calls himself “one of the lucky ones,” but doesn’t want to stand quietly by while addiction kills people and ravages the nation.
 “So I am speaking out,” he writes.
 He isn’t alone, though: Last year, rapper Macklemore appeared in a documentary about the crisis with President Obama.
 Hopefully, more brave celebrities—or anyone who lived through the ’90s heroin craze—will speak out, too, and help raise awareness.ML